ChiayuuW/actuarial-news-dashboard/README.md

 This is a simplified dashboard with only three sections:

 1. **New**
-   - Latest automatically collected life/health actuarial news from the last 2 days only.
+   - Latest automatically collected life/health actuarial news from the last 7 days.
    - Each card includes source, category, priority, summary, why it matters, and read-more link.

 2. **Job**